DevMountain/simulation-animal/README.md

 * User can reset an applied filter to see a list of all animals again
 * User can navigate to Details view by clicking on an animal    in the list
 * User can navigate to Add Animal view through link in top corner
-* User can logout and be redirected back to the Auth View
+* User can log out and be redirected back to the Auth View

 ## Details View
 * User is able to add animal to cart from here